-- (E) An increase equal to any Local Development Impact Fees as defined in Section 10302 of these regulations if the fees are documented in the application submission by the entities charging such fees. - (F) A ten percent (10%) increase to the project's threshold basis limit for a development located in an area that meets all of the following criteria: - 1. is within a city with a population of at least 50,000 or that, when combined with abutting cities, has a population of at least 50,000. - 2. is within a county that has a 9% threshold basis limit for 2-bedroom units equal to or less than \$300,000. - is deemed to have the highest opportunity by the UC Davis Regional Opportunity Index for Places (see the dark green shaded areas on the "Place" map at - http://interact.regionalchange.ucdavis.edu/roi/webmap/webmap.html). - (6) Acquisition costs.
-All applications must include the cost or value of land and improvements in the Sources and Uses budget, except that projects on tribal trust land need only provide an improvement cost or value.
-If the acquisition for a new construction project involves a Related Party, the applicant shall disclose the relationship at the time of initial application.
-All applications seeking competitive points or tiebreaker credit for donations shall include values for land and improvements, if any, that are not nominal.
-Except as allowed pursuant to Section 10322(h)(9)(A) for rehabilitation projects basing value on assumed debt, the "as if vacant" land value and the existing improvement value established at application for all projects, as well as the eligible basis amount derived from those values, shall not increase during all subsequent reviews including the placed in service review, for the purpose of determining the final award of Tax Credits. - (A) New Construction.
-The value of land acquired through a third party transaction with an unrelated party shall be evidenced by a sales agreement, purchase contract, or escrow closing statement.
+If land or land and improvements (real property) are donated or are leased for a mandatory lease payment of \$100 per year or less, and if approved by CTCAC in advance, the donation value established in the application may be a capital contribution of a general partner or member.
+Once established in the initial application, the donated value of the real property/lease shall not increase.

+- (A) New Construction.
+The cost of land acquired through a third party transaction with an unrelated party shall be evidenced by a sales agreement, purchase contract, or escrow closing statement.
 The value of land acquired from a Related Party shall be underwritten using the lesser of the current purchase price or appraised value pursuant to Section 10322(h)(9).
-For competitive projects, the value of donated land, including land donated as part of an inclusionary housing ordinance, must be evidenced by an appraisal pursuant to Section 10322(h)(9).
-For non-competitive projects, the value of donated land shall be zero. - (B) Rehabilitation.
+If the purchase price exceeds appraised value, the applicant shall, within the shortfall calculation section of the basis and credits page of the application only, reduce the project cost and the soft permanent financing by the overage.
+For all other purposes, the project cost shall include the overage. - The value of donated land, including land donated as part of an inclusionary housing ordinance, must be evidenced by an appraisal pursuant to Section 10322(h)(9). - (B) Rehabilitation.
 Except as noted below, the applicant shall provide a sales agreement or purchase contract in additional to the appraisal.
 The value of land and improvements shall be underwritten using the lesser amount of the purchase price or the "as is" appraised value of the subject property (as defined in Section 10322(h)(9)) and its existing improvements without consideration of the future use of the property as rent restricted housing except if the property has existing long term rent restrictions that affect the as-is value of the property.
 The land value shall be based upon an "as if vacant" value as determined by the appraisal methodology described in Section 10322(h)(9) of these regulations.
 If the purchase price is less than the appraised value, the savings shall be prorated between the land and improvements based on the ratio in the appraisal.
+If the purchase price exceeds appraised value, the applicant shall (i) limit improvements acquisition basis to the amount supported by the appraisal and (ii) within the shortfall calculation section of the basis and credits page of the application only, reduce the project cost and the soft permanent financing, exclusive of any developer fee that must be deferred or contributed pursuant to Section 10327(c)(2)(B), by the overage.
+For all other purposes, the project cost shall include the overage.

-The Executive Director may waive this requirement where a local governmental entity is purchasing, or providing funds for the purchase of land for more than its appraised value in a designated revitalization area when the local governmental entity has determined that the higher cost is justified.
+The Executive Director may approve a waiver to underwrite the project with a purchase price in excess of the appraised value where (i) a local governmental entity is purchasing, or providing funds for the purchase of land for more than its appraised value in designated revitalization area when the local governmental entity has determined that the higher cost is justified, or (ii) the purchase price does not exceed the sum of third party debt encumbering the property that will be assumed or paid off.

-For tax-exempt bond-funded properties receiving credits under Section 10326 only or in combination with State Tax Credits, and exercising the option to forgo an appraisal pursuant to Section (10322(h)(9)(A), no sales agreement or purchase contract is required, and TCAC shall approve a reasonable proration of land and improvement value consistent with similar projects in the market area.
+For tax-exempt bond-funded properties receiving credits under Section 10326 only or in combination with State Tax Credits, and exercising the option to forgo an appraisal pursuant to Section 10322(h)(9)(A), no sales agreement or purchase contract is required, and TCAC shall approve a reasonable proration of land and improvement value consistent with similar projects in the market area.